 We’ll make it private for now, so you don’t have to worry about getting all the details just right – nobody else will see it yet.

-Click the “add merch” link in the header
+Click the “+ add” link in the header, and then “merch”

 If this is the first time you’ve added merch, you’ll be asked to set your country and tax settings: